JannieI/canvas-workstation-V3/src/app/roadmap.md

 11.When resize Widget => add resize graph as well.
 12.Fix bug: graph moves inside another when Dragging - had this in v1 ...
 13.Bug with IE: 'IE supports only grid-row-end with span.
 You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment
+14.Bug Fix: after unselect Widget, border is red.
+See ? : if-statement ...

 **Shapes**
 1. Add ability to use data in a textbox: aggregation : dataset : fieldname, where aggregation = {sum, min, max, average, first, last}, dataset is an existing one, and fieldname is a final column name.
+2. Fix bug: circle flickers when hover over menu
+3. Generate all shapes from data - not only circle which is static html at moment

 **Presentation**